MultiQC/MultiQC/docs/core/reports/customisation.md

 ![Table: General Statistics table with sample groups expanded](../../../docs/images/genstats_grouping_expanded.png)

-More sofisticated patterns are supported, for example, listing options, or using regular expression with `regex`:
+More sofisticated patterns are supported, for example, listing options, or using regular expression with `type: regex`:

 ```yaml
 generalstats_sample_merge_groups: